hamcrest/OCHamcrest/README.md

 ```

 This repeatedly checks for this string to evaluate to "expected" before timing out
-after 5 seconds. `thatEventually` is a convenience function to create a block.
+after 5 seconds. `thatEventually` is a convenience macro to create a block.

 Writing custom matchers